 NOTE: This is only a first draft.

-Chapter Two
+Chapter 2

 He stared at the clock in his Geography class, unblinking.
 Mr. Mundane droned on about something or other in front of the classroom, but Maxwell wasn’t paying any attention at all.
 As he tore his eyes from the clock, he swung his head from side to side looking around the classroom.
 With a quick glance at the other students, he observed that no one else was paying attention either.
 Two kids had their heads on their desks, fast asleep.
-Three girls leaned together, their heads all but touching while they whispered about some boy, or party, or app for their phone.
+Three girls leaned together, their heads all but touching while they whispered about some boy, or party, or app on their phone.
 Two jocks in the back of the class were playing finger football.
 Everyone else was staring at their phones.
-No one was paying any attention to the teacher . . . well, no one but Georgie Wood, the smartest kid in Maxwell’s class.
+No one was paying any attention to the teacher . . . well, no one but Georgie Wood, the smartest and strangest kid in Maxwell’s class.
 Georgie’s left hand was up in the air, as it had been for fifteen minutes, while he supported it with his right hand.

 “As the rain falls to the Earth, it gathers in bodies of water,” Mr. Mundane said while gazing out the window at the fountain in front of the school.
 “The sun warms the water and causes it to turn from a liquid into a gas.
 In other words . . . evaporation.
 The gas then floats up into the atmosphere where it starts to cool.
 The molecules gather together and form a cloud.
 The cloud then . . .”